-Where do I get flyers for collection boxes?
+How do I get collection boxes or flyers?

+Each of the three big food banks can provide collection boxes if you advise them in advance that you would like boxes.
 Every unit leader will be sent the entire toolkit, along with sample forms and templates for individual Scout or unit use.
 Flyers and other forms can also be downloaded from the Council Website.